 From Milsons Point train station, head south towards the Harbour and cross Bradfield Park underneath the Sydney Harbour Bridge.

-The park extends to the Broughton St Lookout, perhaps the most scenic lookout point in Sydney with panoramic views of the city skyline, the Opera House and the Sydney Harbour Bridge.
+The park extends to the Broughton St Lookout, by many considered the most beautiful lookout in Sydney, with panoramic views of the city skyline, the Opera House, and the Sydney Harbour Bridge.

 The path continues under the bridge towards Luna Park and the historic North Sydney Olympic Pool.